CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 It will recalculate a route if you deviate from the planned one, take you to a selected point on a map, and provide turn-by-turn instructions.

-Thanks to the colored display, it’s also easier to read the map.
-The 16GB internal storage will allow you to download many more maps than the very limited storage (2.78GB) of BOLT v1 or ROAM.
+Thanks to the colored display, it’s also easier to read the map, but the Edge 1030 Plus or Edge 1040 are on another level.
+The 16GB internal storage will allow you to download more maps than the limited storage (2.78GB) of BOLT v1 or ROAM, so I am sure you will appreciate it if you are a frequent traveler.

-Unfortunately, browsing map using the buttons is painful.
-So painful that my patience was tested more than the navigation itself.
+Unfortunately, browsing the map using the buttons is painful.
+It was so frustrating that I tested my patience more than the device itself.

 I noticed that 530 shows gradients with a few-second delay (in other words, it’s not as accurate as my ROAM or BOLTs).
 The head unit also sometimes chooses unexpected or unlogical routes.

-Therefore, I recommend getting Hammerhead Karoo 2, ROAM v2, or Edge 1040 Plus for a better mapping experience.
+Therefore, I recommend getting Hammerhead Karoo 2, ROX 12.1 EVO, or Edge 1040 Plus for a better mapping experience.

 Extras